vasanthk/async-javascript/README.md

 Promises can be chained “arbitrarily”, that is to say - you can save a reference to any point in the promise chain and then tack more promises on top of it.
 This is one of the fundamental points to understanding promises.

+Promises can be created from scratch by using new Promise(resolver).
+The resolver parameter is a method that will be used to resolve the promise.
+It takes two arguments, a resolve method and a reject method.
+These promises are fulfilled and rejected, respectively, on the next tick.
+Usually promises will resolve to some result, like the response from an AJAX call.
+Similarly, you’ll probably want to state the reason for your rejections – typically using an Error object.

 ### Links
 * [ES6 Promises in Depth](https://ponyfoo.com/articles/es6-promises-in-depth)